DreymaR/BigBagKbdTrixPKL/README.md

 * This repo implements most of my Big Bag for PKL, as layout and PKL .ini files.
 * It also adds my own PKL - edition DreymaR (PKL[eD]) with several improvements.
-* Big thanks to Farkas Máté, the AutoHotkey people, Vortex(vVv) and all other contributors.
+* Big thanks to Farkas Máté, the AutoHotkey people, Vortex(vVv) and all other contributors!

 Some Know-How-To
 ----------------